Bike & Sail the Highlands of Scotland

 Day 1: Arrival and embarkation in Oban

-Before starting today’s bike tour, you are able to take part in a guided tour of the famous Jura-Distillery and gain first-hand knowledge of the processes involved in the production of great whiskey.
-Following the distillery tour, the route leads northwards on the Isle of Jura.
+You'll cycle north on the Isle of Jura after breakfast.
 The renowned author, George Orwell, spent the last three years of his life here and described it as the most unattainable place on earth.
 Enjoy the tranquility of the island, which is only occasionally disturbed by one of the about 5,000 deer that live there.
 Passing the so-called Paps of Jura, you arrive at a small dock where the Flying Dutchman takes you to the island of Mull.
-On the way you pass the swirling waters of Corryvreckan, one of the largest natural whirlpools in the world - but do not fear, the experienced crew will guide you safely to a quiet bay on the island of Mull for the night.
+On the way, you pass the swirling waters of Corryvreckan, one of the largest natural whirlpools in the world - but do not fear, the experienced crew will guide you safely to a quiet bay on the island of Mull for the night.
 (Meals included: B, L, D)Day 5: Mull Island: Loch Spelve - Salen, 32 mi.
 (52 km)

 Map